libretto-ai/imaginary-dev/vsc-extension/README.md

 ## Issues

+PLEASE NOTE: this is an alpha version for testing only; we are still actively fixing bugs in it.

 If you find issues or have feedback, please feel free to file them at [https://github.com/imaginary-dev/imaginary-dev].

 ## Release Notes